samdbeckham/blog/dev/_posts/2017-06-29-starting-a-meetup.md

 Last week I attended the Web Community Leaders Summit (UK/IE) at the Google offices in London.

-I was representing [Frontend NE](https://frontendne.co.uk) and was amongst organisers of various meetups from the UK and Ireland.
+I was representing [Frontend NE](https://frontendne.co.uk) amongst [community leaders](https://twitter.com/rupertwhitehead/status/878490488487243776) from the UK and Ireland.
 We talked about our meetups, the issues we faced, and how we overcame those issues.
-It was a day of sharing and a great relief to hear that most of them had the same woes we did in running a meetup.
+It was a day of sharing and a great relief to hear that most of them had the same challenges we did in running a meetup.
-The day inspired me to write this post.
+The day inspired me to write this post:
-A story of how Frontend NE began, where it ended up, and where we plan to take it next.
+A story of how Frontend NE began, where it ended up, and where we plan to take it [next](https://2018.frontendne.co.uk).
 With all our failures and successes along the way.

 ## The Set-Up
-An [Englishman](https://twitter.com/samdbeckham), an [Irishman](https://twitter.com/mynameiscolin), and a [Scotsman](https://twitter.com/tempertemper) walked into a bar…
+An [Englishman](https://twitter.com/samdbeckham), an [Irishman](https://twitter.com/htmlandbacon), and a [Scotsman](https://twitter.com/tempertemper) walked into a bar…

 ![A screenshot of the tweet that started it all.
 Colin's account is private so I couldn't embed it.](/images/articles/frontendne/one-tweet-to-start-it-all.png)